-- This COVID-19 Assessment Tool must be completed in full including, where necessary, the Action Plan.
-Any issues identified must be risk managed to ensure ongoing safety, and reported upwards to the relevant Regional Support Unit and Cluster Manager as soon as possible for immediate resolution, detailing the required action and resolution time/date. - It is expected that most issues can be resolved quickly, such as the replacement of hand soap from local stocks or immediate adjustments to local procedures (e.g. marshalling). - Any actions that require significant additional works to the building must be referred up to the Regional Facilities Manager in the first instance. - If the SPoS needs further advice or guidance contact the relevant Regional Security and Safety Officer (RSSO contact details are available on the HMCTS intranet 'Security and Safety' - 'Contacts page'. https:// intranet.justice.gov.uk/about-hmcts/finance-andgovernance/governance-assurance/security-fire-andhealth-and-safety-policy/regional-security-fire-orhealth-and-safety-officers/ - In determining the overall RAG status, the SPoS must consider actions across all of the sections.
-Descriptions of the RAG status are explained below. - Green: measures are in place and no issues for action. - Green: any local adaptations in use, are as good as the measures outlined. - Amber: the issue(s) identified have an action plan and timescales for resolution in place.
-Any interim workarounds in use e.g. closing specific rooms or sections of the building, can be sustained without needing to close the whole building.
+- This COVID-19 Assessment Tool must be completed infull including, where necessary, the Action Plan.
+Any issues identified must be risk-managed to ensure ongoing safety, and reported upwards to the relevant Regional Support Unit and Cluster Manager as soon as possible for immediate resolution, detailing the required action and resolution time/date. - It is expected that most issues can be resolved quickly, such as the replacement of hand soap from local stocks or immediate adjustments to local procedures (e.g. marshalling). - Any actions that require significant additional works to the building must be referred up to the Regional Facilities Manager in the first instance. - If the SPoS needs further advice or guidance the relevant Regional Security and Safety Officer (RSSO contact details are available on the HMCTS intranet 'Security and Safety' - 'Contacts page'. https:// intranet.justice.gov.uk/about-hmcts/finance-andgovernance/governance-assurance/security-fire-andhealth-and-safety-policy/regional-security-fire-orhealth-and-safety-officers/ - In determining the overall RAG status, the SPoS must consider actions across all of the sections.
+Descriptions of the RAG status are explained below.